Open Accounting

 Psychos

-Individual shareholders might have a conscience, but the vast majority of shares are held by intermediary institutions—non-human entities which have no conscience and a legal obligation to maximize profit.
+Individual shareholders might have a conscience, but intermediary institutions—non-human entities which have no conscience and a legal obligation to maximize profit—hold the vast majority of shares.
 They lie or hide the uncomfortable truth from the shareholders because they have to.
-There are no people in this system, all interactions are between psychopathic entities created by collective human imagination.
+There are no people in this system; all interactions are between psychopathic entities created by collective human imagination.

-People operate these appendages to interact with each other, but the humans themselves are not the interactors.
+People use these appendages to interact with each other, but humans are not the ones interacting.
 Our corporations don’t care if we live or die.
-They don’t care if they poison us with fake food and drinks, destroy our world with radioactive waste and spills.
+They don’t care if they poison us with fake food and drinks, destroy our world with radioactive waste and toxic spills.
 They only care about profits.
-And the people who are most suited to operating them are also the psychopaths.
+And the people who are most suited to operating them are also psychopaths.
+The system automatically filters out those with a conscience and prevents them from having influential positions.

 Example